PDOK/webservices-workshop/src/WORKSHOP.md

 })
 ```

-> Note: you can also remove the popup div from `index.html`.
+> Note: you can also remove the popup div from `index.html`, in that case do not forget to also remove the `closer` variable from the js file.

 Refresh your browser to see the result: